-Corinth had been a flourishing city since about 6000 B.C., but it was completely destroyed by the Roman general Lucius Mummius Achaicus and his forces in about 146 B.C.
-It laid nearly desolate for about 100 years until it was designated as a Roman colony, and rebuilding was begun in 44 A.D. by Julius Caesar.
+The flourishing city of Corinth was completely destroyed by the Roman general Lucius Mummius Achaicus and his forces in 146 B.C.
+It laid nearly desolate for just over 100 years, until it was designated as a Roman colony, and rebuilding was begun in 44 A.D. by Julius Caesar.

 Mainly because of its strategic location, between the Aegean and Ionian seas, it had thousands of visitors a year.

 Because the journey by boat around the region was dangerous, many boats were taken out of the water and rolled on logs across land from one sea to the other.
 This was a very prosperous business for the Corinthians.
 In about 67 A.D. (around the time he ordered the murder of Paul), Nero attempted to build a canal through Corinth using slave labor, but he was assassinated shortly after, and the attempt was abandoned.
 It wasn’t until 1882 that the attempt began again, and this time it was successfully completed in 1893.

 There were at least 12 or more temples scattered throughout the city dedicated to various “gods” and “goddesses” (i.e. Hercules, Athena, Poseidon, Asclepius, Hermes, and Apollo).
-The only thing still standing today from the original city of Corinth are seven columns from the temple of Apollo.
+A number of ruins from the original city of Corinth are still visible today, with seven columns from the temple of Apollo being the most prominent.

-The largest, and perhaps most famous temple was that of Aphrodite, the “goddess of love” (“the Venus of all the people”).
-It had a thousand consecrated “priestesses,” each dedicated to the service of Aphrodite, in other words, they were prostitutes.
+The largest, and perhaps most famous temple was that of Aphrodite, “the goddess of love.”
+It had 1000 consecrated “priestesses,” each dedicated to the service of Aphrodite; in other words, they were prostitutes.